Devon and Cornwall Police: Social media

 In 2015, BBC News Online reported that the force had been involved in a number of social media "blunders", including officers making inappropriate use of Facebook and Twitter, and a Twitter campaign image that had to be withdrawn when it was pointed out that it appeared to depict a police riot officer beating a person lying on the ground with a truncheon.

-Stella the Dog
+Stella the dog

 Stella was a dog that was seized in 2014.
 Devon and Cornwall Police said the pit bull-type dog was considered potentially dangerous.
 The department put the dog in a 3 ft by 9 ft cage in Devon until 2016 when a destruction order for Stella was passed by Torquay Magistrates' Court.
 The dog was reported to have not had exercise and was left in the cage for 24 hours a day for nearly two years.
 The courts had until 8 March 2016 to appeal the euthanasia of Stella.
 Sgt Allan Knight, from the Devon and Cornwall Police dog handling unit, said: "There will always be some dogs who cannot get walked by staff because of the danger they possess.
 We are bound by the court process."

+Sensory learning tool initiative

+Sensory library boards designed to help people with attention deficit hyperactivity disorder (ADHD) or sensory issues have been introduced to help neurodivergent student police officers training in classroom environments by the Devon and Cornwall Police force.